 Business Area (BA): Responsible for assisting the PI as appropriate with award closing and for preparing final property reports and verifying if patent reports are required.

-Research Accounting: Responsible for preparing and submitting the final invoice and financial reports to the sponsor based on the BA's closeout instructions, Authorization to Close (ATC), and the sponsor's payment terms and conditions.
+Research Accounting: Responsible for preparing and submitting the final invoice and financial reports to the sponsor based on the grant’s financial information in SIMBA at the time of closeout and the sponsor's payment terms and conditions.

 Property Inventory: Responsible for reviewing and submitting final property reports.

 Office of Technology Management: Responsible for reviewing and submitting final patent reports.

 Awards are considered completed when all work is finished or on the date the award expires or terminates.
 If, at the end of the award period, the PI has not received a renewal or no-cost extension and one is not anticipated, closeout of the award must be initiated.
-The BA on behalf of the PI must submit closeout instructions that include an ATC.
+Final billing and financial reporting is based on the SIMBA financial information at the time of closeout.

-Most federal grants require awards to be closed within 120 days of the award end date (Uniform Guidance 2 CFR 200.343 Closeout).
+Most federal grants require awards to be closed within 120 days of the award end date (2 CFR 200.344).
 Closeout requirements for federal contracts and other awards will be specified in the terms and conditions of individual awards.